miuim/php-jwt/README.md

 does _NOT_ support encryption/decryption.
 Needless to say, this library is _NOT_ fully compliant with the JWT specification.

-Unfortunately, some OpenID Connect Providers only support `RS256`.
-If you have a choice, use `HS256`, possibly with the client secret as the shared secret.

 # Why?

 Quite a number of JWT implementations exist for PHP, varying in quality.